Calebio/Personal-Notes/Azure/az-500-notes.md

 **Security principle:** Authenticate remote servers and services from your client side to ensure you are connecting to trusted server and services.
 The most common server authentication protocol is Transport Layer Security (TLS), where the client-side (often a browser or client device) verifies the server by verifying the server’s certificate was issued by a trusted certificate authority.

+**Security principle:** Use single sign-on (SSO) to simplify the user experience for authenticating to resources including applications and data across cloud services and on-premises environments.

+**Security principle:** Enforce strong authentication controls (strong passwordless authentication or multi-factor authentication) with your centralized identity and authentication management system for all access to resources.
+Authentication based on password credentials alone is considered legacy, as it is insecure and does not stand up to popular attack methods.

+When deploying strong authentication, configure administrators and privileged users first, to ensure the highest level of the strong authentication method, quickly followed by rolling out the appropriate strong authentication policy to all users.

+**Security principle:** Explicitly validate trusted signals to allow or deny user access to resources, as part of a zero-trust access model.
+Signals to validate should include strong authentication of user account, behavioral analytics of user account, device trustworthiness, user or group membership, locations and so on.